 - Bleeding ulcer.
 This can range from a trickle to a life-threatening bleed.

 - Perforation.
-This is where the ulcer goes right through (perforates) the wall of the first part of the small intestine (duodenum).
+The ulcer goes right through (perforates) the wall of the first part of the small intestine (duodenum).
 Food and acid in the duodenum then leak into the abdominal cavity.
 This usually causes severe pain and is a medical emergency.

 What tests may be done?